 You can now sign into Skype on your TV using your Skype name and password.

 The prices of TV cameras vary according to the brand of TV you have.
-You can check out the prices in the Skype shop.

 Unfortunately, the current TV cameras are not compatible with computers.
-You can find both the TV cameras and Skype certified webcams for your computer in the Skype shop.

 Yes, you will need a TV camera to make voice calls as the TV camera also contains the microphones used to pick up your voice on a Skype call.